 The Border Compliance Division manages the biosecurity service delivery for the clearance of cargo, shipping, mail, vessels and passengers—including setting policy and standards—and administers quarantine third-party arrangements, both in Australia and internationally.
 The division works with the Australian, state and territory governments, industry and the community to manage Australia’s national biosecurity system to minimise the threat of the introduction of exotic pests and disease.

 Climate Change Division

-The Climate Change Division develops policies and implements programs to improve the capacity of Australia's primary industries and producers to adapt and respond to climate change while improving productivity.
-It is particularly concerned with issues of drought and farm adjustment, sustainable management and use of Australia's forests and emissions mitigation and adaptation to climate change across our portfolio industries.
+The Climate Change Division develops policies and implements programs to improve the capacity of Australia’s primary industries and producers to adapt and respond to climate change while improving productivity.
+It deals with issues of drought and farm adjustment, sustainable management and use of Australia’s forests and emissions mitigation and adaptation to climate change across our portfolio industries.
 The division works closely with other policy areas across the department to ensure DAFF maintains a well-developed understanding of challenges in different regions.

 Finance and Business Support Division

 The Finance and Business Support Division provides leadership and advisory services in financial management, business support and shared corporate services for the department.
 It also administers all cost-recovery arrangements.
 The division contributes to the department’s planned outcomes by providing high-quality, timely and cost-effective services and technical advice to the divisions, staff and stakeholders.